mjw324/cse216-group-project/README.md

 - Downvote button does not subtract from vote counter for no votes
 - Comment button adds comment on idea
 - Edit profile buttons successfully change fields that were edited
+- Added files are displayed properly

 ### Admin:
 - Test that database was created correctly
 - Test that database was deleted correctly
 - Test that rows were removed correctly
+- Test that list of files is correct